msanchez-beeckman/ColorNameR/README.md

 Union for the Protection of New Varieties of Plants (UPOV) presents a glossary where each of them are translated to a more natural name.

-ColorNameR is a small library that provides the following:
+ColorNameR is a small library designed to give names to colors, which is accomplished by looking up their closest equivalent category in the RHS and then translating its code to natural language with the UPOV glossary.
+It provides the following:
-\* `?name`, a function that returns the name of a color given its coordinates in a color space.
-\* `?rhs_color_values`, a data set that contains approximate color coordinates for the categories defined by the RHS.
+\* `?name`, a function that returns the name of a color given its coordinates in a color space. \* `?colordiff`, an implementation of the CIE76, CIE94, and CIEDE2000 color distances, used to find the closest color to some reference CIELab coordinates. \* `?rhs_color_values`, a data set that contains approximate color coordinates for the categories defined by the RHS.
 \* `?rhs_color_names`, a data set that contains names for each RHS category, given by the UPOV.